|Year of offer||2018|

 Intended learning outcomes

-- Critically evaluate the diverse reporting frameworks which may be used by organisations to report the environmental impacts of their operations;
+- Critically evaluate the diverse reporting frameworks which may be used by organizations to report the sustainability of their operations;

-- Evaluate the implications of environmental information for the conduct of the assurance function.
+- Understand implications of sustainability information for conduct of the assurance function.

 On successful completion of this subject, students should have improved the following generic skills in relation to accounting: